On Dirichlet, Poncelet and Abel problems: Introduction

 \section{Introduction}

-This work is devoted to new connections between some problems of mathematics such as some ill-posed boundary value problems in a bounded semialgebraic domain for partial differential equations, a moment problem, the Poncelet problem of the projective geometry, the algebraic Pell-Abel equation and some other problems, recently revealed by authors.
+This work is dedicated to establishing some new interconnections between certain problems of mathematics such as ill-posed boundary value problems in bounded semi-algebraic domains for partial differential equations, the moment problem, the Poncelet problem from projective geometry, the algebraic Pell-Abel equation and some other problems, recently revealed by the authors.